paulhayes/lockkeeper-escape-room-template/README.md

 ## Simple Usage

-* Copy the contents of the page into your clipboard.
+* Copy the contents of the [flow.js](https://raw.githubusercontent.com/paulhayes/lockkeeper-escape-room-template/master/flows.json) into your clipboard.
 Go into the Node-RED Editor in Lockkeeper and go to the right menu->Import->From cliboard and paste in the contents.

 ## Advanced Usage